Key takeaways and definition

 - A fail-secure lock keeps spaces secure by locking when there’s a power outage to keep intruders from accessing high-security spaces.

 - Generally, where convenience is a priority, choose a fail-safe lock.
 However, if you’re looking to emphasize security, choose a fail-secure lock.

 If you’re installing new electric locks to secure your property, you have a lot of options to choose from.
-An electric lock is the focal point of any modern access control system, and there are two main categories of electric lock: fail-safe and fail-secure.
+However, you have two main categories of electric locks: fail-safe and fail-secure.
 But what is a fail-safe or fail-secure lock?
-What’s the difference between the two, and how does that affect you and your building’s tenants?
+Further, what’s the difference between the two, and how does that affect you and your commercial tenants or apartment residents?

 In this post, we compare fail-safe vs. fail-secure locks.
 Then, we explain which type of lock you should use to secure different areas of your property.